rsmoorthy/dcldoc/docs/concepts/volumes.md

             The label [dcl.constraint.](../reference/containers.md) provides a mechanism for containers (unlike services) to provide the `constraints`.
     === "docker service create --mount"
         ```console
-        $ docker service create --name c1 --mount type=volume,name=local-vol1,target=/data --constraint node.hostname==mynode alpine
+        $ docker service create -td --name c1 --mount type=volume,name=local-vol1,target=/data --constraint node.hostname==mynode alpine
         ...
-        $ docker service create --name c2 --mount type=volume,name=local-vol1,target=/data --constraint node.hostname==mynode alpine
+        $ docker service create -td --name c2 --mount type=volume,name=local-vol1,target=/data --constraint node.hostname==mynode alpine
         ```
         !!! note "Life cycle and Quota"
             An ephemeral volume is created with a name as "local-vol1" on the remote node.
 Same volume "local-vol1" is shared between the two services `c1` and `c2`.
             DCL will ensure that the volume is destroyed (as it implicitly passes `--rm`) after the last container / service is destroyed.

-!!! warning "This should be a special case"
+???+ warning "More corner cases can make this vulnerable"
     You should only pursue this, only when you are very clear.
 You can easily get this wrong, where the two services could go into two different nodes, but you would have relied on a shared volume.
 There will be no warnings or errors, if it so happens.

-???+ warning "More corner cases can make this vulnerable"
     Suppose you create a service c1, and then c2, both using a volume `local-vol1`.
 And then delete c1 and recreate c1 again.
 In this example, the service c2 is not removed and hence the volume `local-vol1` is still available.
 If the service c1 expects a clean volume, it might result in an error as the service c1 will get the volume with existing data.